mas-bandwidth/gafferongames/content/post/client_server_connection.md

 ## Conclusion

-We've explored why first person shooters use UDP instead of TCP and created a simple client/server connection protocol on top of UDP based around the concept of client slots.
+We've discussed why first person shooters use UDP instead of TCP and created a simple client/server connection protocol on top of UDP based around the concept of client slots.

 We explored the downsides of an inital naive implementation and hardened it against DDoS amplification and spoofed packet source addresses.
-We also extended it with the concept of client sessions using salt values, so packets from a previous session from the same client can be filtered out and attackers must sniff traffic to impersonate the client or server.
+We extended the protocol with client sessions using salt values, so packets from previous sessions are filtered out and attackers must sniff traffic to impersonate the client or server.
+We also added disconnect packets so clean disconnection doesn't have to wait for timeout.

 But we're far from done.
-The protocol is improved but it's still only one I would consider suitable for a LAN game played in your office.
-Hostile actors can still sniff traffic and impersonate a client or server, read the contents of your protocol and modify it in flight.
-Also, zombie clients can spam connections to your dedicated servers, costing you money.
+The protocol is greatly improved but it's still only one I would consider suitable for a LAN game played in your office.
+Hostile actors can still sniff traffic and impersonate a client or server, read the contents of your packets, modify them in transit, and spin up zombie clients to consume your dedicated server resources.

-Stay tuned for the next article in this series: **Securing Dedicated Servers** where I take this protocol from amateur to professional grade, incorporating authentication and encryption so only real clients can connect to your server, and it's no longer possible to sniff traffic, modify it in flight, or impersonate a client or server.
+Stay tuned for the next article: **Securing Dedicated Servers** where I describe the best practices for securing your client/server UDP protocol, incorporating authentication, encryption and signing so only _real_ clients can connect to your dedicated server, your game traffic can't be read or modified in transit, and it's no longer possible to impersonate a client or server.